Bill Gates: The first trillionaire in the world?

 4. More than 750 million people lack adequate access to clean drinking water.
 Diarrhea caused by inadequate drinking water, sanitation, and hand hygiene kills an estimated 842,000 people every year globally or approximately 2,300 people per day.

-5. In 2011, 165 million children under the age 5 were stunted (reduced rate of growth and development) due to chronic malnutrition.”
+5. In 2011, 165 million children under the age of 5 were stunted (reduced rate of growth and development) due to chronic malnutrition.”

 But, hey, I’m just glad this guy or his family doesn’t have to worry about that.